jeromecho/shopping-cart/README.md

 # In Trading - An eCommerce Website For In People

+A responsive eCommerce sit for phone, iPad, desktop.

 ## Comment

 *This project is inspired by my love of the Series of Unfortunate Events.
 Fans may understand references.*

 ## Tech/Skills

-React (learned refs and routing), TypeScript, Responsive Web Design, React Testing Library, Mocks
+* React (learned refs and routing)
+* TypeScript
+* Responsive Web Design
+* React Testing Library
+* Mocks

 ## Challenges